MattMcAdams/mattmcadams.com/src/posts/2020/get-started-with-plausible.md

 ## Enjoy

-Congrats, you're all set up with a pretty powerful little analytics tool for less than $50/year and you don't have to worry about it impacting performance or causing privacy headaches.
+Congrats, you're all set up with a pretty powerful little analytics tool and you don't have to worry about it impacting performance or causing privacy headaches.